radicallyopensecurity/keycloak-app-passwords/extension/README.md

 ./.internal/scripts/export.sh
 ```

-An `intellij` debugger configuration is available called `attach to docker`.
+An `Intellij` debugger configuration is available called `attach to docker`.

 ## Test